-1. Help certify 3,000 acres focused on longleaf management and restoration; 2. from 4,000 acres of longleaf and other forest types; and 3. help restore 3,500 acres of longleaf through our restoration-oriented sourcing, with verification by The Longleaf Alliance.
+- 1. Help certify 3,000 acres focused on longleaf management and restoration; - 2.
+Contract with suppliers or landowners to conduct restoration-oriented sourcing from 4,000 acres of longleaf and other forest types; and - 3.
+Help restore 3,500 acres of longleaf through our restoration-oriented sourcing, with verification by The Longleaf Alliance.